 Stay overnight at Kargil and make your way to Leh, as per the Srinagar – Kargil – Leh route.

 The route from this alternative is as below –

-After Zangla village, you’ll have to again cross a check point where all your details will be recorded.
+After Zangla village, you’ll have to again cross a checkpoint where all your details will be recorded.
 During covid times, they’re checking your covid reports.
 The height keeps increasing after Zangla.
-Three passes await you today – Murgunla, Singela and Sirsila.
+Three passes await you today – Murgunla, Singela, and Sirsila.
 These are not as tough, except Sirsila which is at a mighty elevation.
 The journey is so remote you’ll not see the journey on google maps.
 The journey will be back-breaking and tough.
 The valleys will also start wrapping you up, starkly different than the Rangdum route, especially.
 The mountains are squeezing in with each other – adding to the intimidation.
-The views, however, will give you an outer-body experience.
+The views, however, will give you an out-of-body experience.

 While the journey in KMs doesn’t sound too long – the roads are quite difficult and it is advisable to stay in Zangla for the night.
-This will also give you the opportunity to explore Zangla village where there is a beautiful monastery.
+This will also allow you to explore Zangla village where there is a beautiful monastery.
 There is a tiny guesthouse below the monastery that will make for a great home for the night.

 This route ahead will take you through small settlements of Fotoksar and then a mighty pass of Sirsila.
-From here, you’ll reach Hanupatta after which – God will grace you with the most beautiful, and well deserved tarmac road towards Wanla (which is a village, not a pass!).
-Take a right on the highway towards Khaltse, from where Leh is about 80 Kms away.
-I urge you to stay at Khaltse, because the journey has been tough.
+From here, you’ll reach Hanupatta after which – God will grace you with the most beautiful, and well-deserved tarmac road towards Wanla (which is a village, not a pass!).
+Take a right on the highway towards Khaltse, from where Leh is about 80 km away.
+I urge you to stay at Khaltse because the journey has been tough.

 Explore the region of Ladakh to the earnest and your heart’s desire!
 I hope this was helpful

 2 Day – Gemur to Kargaik

 6 Day – Rangdum to Kargil